 So why is it we go years without a new hot color?
 How do we make sense of there being a sequence of distinct color trends in the final decades of the 1900s, yet so few hot colors in the first 20 years of the 2000s?
 Color trends are not constant; a new color trend does not arrive every year on schedule.

-There are brainy people who don’t like my opinion, because it undermines their very career.
+There are brainy people who don’t like my opinion because it undermines their very career.
 For example, The Color Marketing Group has, since the 1960s, made grand predictions every year about what new colors will drop and why.
 Their formula goes like this: pick a color, come up with a compelling story about humanity, culture, and change.
 Then repeat until you have a dozen colors.
-Sell your those 12 colors as predictions to consumer product companies, and then hope that those same companies fulfill your prophesy.
+Sell those 12 colors as predictions to consumer product companies, and then hope that those same companies fulfill your prophecy.
 Maybe this is how we got all those Harvest Gold kitchen appliances in the 1970s.

 Nobody gets fired for being wrong about a color trend.
 Would you put up with this with a stock analyst?

 A great surprise here is that nobody tracks winners and losers.
 Some colors take off, others don’t.
 Nobody gets fired for being wrong about a color trend.
 Would you put up with this with a stock analyst?
 A financial advisor?

 Me?
 I don’t believe that color trends are constant and I certainly don’t believe they are predictable.
 Maybe pre-Internet when entertainment, consumer products, and culture were determined by a narrow group of people, but not today.
 Today, color just kinda happens.
 Everyone is involved.
 Nobody gets credit.

 Now let’s talk about battleship colors.

 These are the super-dull colors that you’ve seen on cars and trucks in the last couple of years.
 These are “impossibly dull” versions of blue, gray, and tan.